 Danna Thompson – Lead Program Coordinator & Webmaster

-Danna received her Bachelor of Arts degree in Communications from Auburn University.
-After graduating she worked on several political campaigns in Alabama and Georgia, then went to work in the Communications office for Governor Sonny Perdue.
-Before leaving the Governor’s office, Danna spent just over a year as the liaison to local counties and municipalities around the state.
-She then joined a former colleague at her boutique public affairs firm as Senior Advisor, allowing her to work with clients such as Atlanta Beltline, Amerigroup, CISCO and the Gwinnett Chamber of Commerce.
-Danna joined Children’s Healthcare of Atlanta as a Program Coordinator for Safe Kids Georgia in 2006, where she built the website Safe Kids Georgia uses today along with the social media presence and email communication platform.
-She is is currently responsible for marketing initiatives around the Safe Kids Georgia statewide injury prevention network.
+After graduating from Auburn University, Danna Thompson worked on several political campaigns in Alabama and Georgia, then went on to work in the Communications office for Governor Sonny Perdue.
+Before leaving the Governor’s office, Danna spent just over a year as the liaison to local counties and municipalities around the State of Georgia.
+Later, she joined a former colleague at her boutique public affairs firm as Senior Advisor and Lobbyist, allowing her to work with clients such as Atlanta Beltline, Amerigroup, CISCO and the Gwinnett Chamber of Commerce.
+Danna joined Children’s Healthcare of Atlanta/Safe Kids Georgia in 2006, where she built the website Safe Kids Georgia uses today along with creating their social media pages and email template design.
+She is currently responsible for marketing initiatives around the Safe Kids Georgia statewide injury prevention network.
 If you have questions related to the website, please email Danna.

 The latest from the blog: